shueze/CLIM680-project/index.md

 #### <font face="Times New Roman" >  Monthly Mean  </font>

 <font face="Times New Roman" >
 By comparison betwwen PM10 levels, we can see that the PM10 in July is generally higher than the level in January.
 While the maximum level in July is over 30ug/m3, the level remains below 20ug/m3 in January.
 Also, in July, the midwest region has the highest level, while in January, high PM10 locate around midwest to southest region, and the west region's PM10 level is rather low.
 Acoording to EPA, the annual healthy standard is 50ug/m3.
+Areas with values higher than 50 is hatched with dots.
 </font>

 ![Screen Shot 2022-11-26 at 15 22 22](https://user-images.githubusercontent.com/49365141/204107710-fdac5f4a-4aad-4c52-930f-06ee9b57898f.png){:height="48%" width="48%"}